20% off your first purchase with code: SHOP24

 The downside to this arrangement was that some desks were VERY close to the cubbies which was a distraction for those students.

-One school I worked at didn't have any designated area for book bags.
-There were no hooks, no cubbies, and the room was SMALL.
+One school I worked at didn’t have any designated area for book bags.
+There were no hooks or cubbies, and the room was SMALL.
 The only real option was to have my students hang their backpacks on their chairs.

 The positives of this system were: